SpeedStriker243/searchless/README.md

 ```

 ## Tracking
 Searchless does not track you.
 At all.
-We literally just take your request and deny it, nothing else happens -- you can take a look at the code if you want.
+We literally just take your request and deny it, nothing else happens -- you can take a look at the code if you want.<br>
 Hard to track someone when your main purpose is to be useless, anyway...